pdoehle/swc-notes/git.md

 +The two moons may be a problem for Wolfman.
 ```

-- Shows the difference between the state of the file and the most recently saved version.
+- Shows the difference between our project as it stands and the files being tracked.

 - Line 1: output similar to the Unix `diff` command.